7kylor/mtprotoproxy/README.md

 ## License

-Licensed under the same terms as the original alexbers/mtprotoproxy project.
+MIT - Licensed under the same terms as the original alexbers/mtprotoproxy project.